Zibibbo (Bianco) di Pantelleria

-The peculiarity of this wine is made from grapes (zibibbo) that are usually used to produce famous sweet wines like the "Moscato" and the "Passito".
+The peculiarity of this wine is that it is made from grapes (zibibbo) that are usually used to produce sweet wines like the famous "Moscato" and "Passito".

 However, thanks to a special vinification technique, the Zibibbo or Bianco di Pantelleria has a special taste that mixes a dry body with a background of sweet aroma and the deep yellow color of a sweet wine.